jheyman/blog/pages/RaspberryPiTipsAndTricks/index.md

 ---

 ### Customizing hostname
 By default, any raspberry pi has the hostname `raspberrypi` assigned to it, which may turn out to be a problem when deploying multiple raspberry pis in a single local network (for example, if two or more pis share folders over the network using samba, only one of them will be seen due to the hostname conflict).
-To customize the hostname of each indivudal raspi, refer to [this page]({{ site.baseurl }}/pages/LinuxTipsAndTricks).
+To customize the hostname of each individual raspi, refer to [this page]({{ site.baseurl }}/pages/LinuxTipsAndTricks).

+---

+### Determine installed distribution

+To check which linux distribution is installed on a pi:

+	cat /etc/os-release

 ---